Monte Gargano trail

 Jargeau/Orléans (22.4 km)

-download the step-by-step guide from Lyon to Orléans (24 stages)
+I download the Lyon Step by Step in Orléans (24 stages)

-From Orléans to Chartres, the route follows the new route defined by the Compostelle 28 and Compostelle 45 associations in 4 stages (81 km)
+From Orléans to Chartres, the route follows the route defined by the Compostelle 28 and Compostelle 45 associations in 4 stages (81 km), signposted towards Mont with the Association logo

 Orléans/Sougy (20.5 km)